arminkuffer/ThreeBodyProblem/README.md

 ```bash
 g++ -o three-body-simulation main.cpp -lsfml-graphics -lsfml-window -lsfml-system
 ```
-This will generate an executable file that you can then run.
+This will generate an executable file which you can then run.

 ### Switching Between Methods
 By default, the simulation uses the Leapfrog method.
 If you'd like to experiment with the Runge-Kutta method instead, you can switch the methods by: